The Life of Coach Adele

 The first thing out of her mouth?
 “I see feathers everywhere.”
 She seemed confused and asked me if I had been finding feathers, collecting feathers, she said there were so many feathers, and she also said, Willis wants you to know, he is validating the feathers.
 This is real, and he is too.
 I cried…

 So, every day I make the choice, to place my feet on the ground and reach out to help others.
-I practice mindful SOULutions.
+My intention, to be mindful of my every thought.
+To remain positive and calm.

-NLP techniques; Neuro-Linguistics Programming; to release any emotional and physical anxiety.
-This puts me back into control and then I can talk about my loss without feeling devastated.
-Decisions about my future are restored.
+The science of NLP allowed for change without requiring conscious effort.
+NLP techniques; Neuro-Linguistics Programming was effective in releasing emotional and physical anxiety.
+This made me feel in control and I was able to talk about my loss without feeling devastated.
+Decisions about my future restored.

-And, I stay in gratitude, so my focus is positive, and so I am tuned into my beautiful life again.
+And, I remained steadfast in my resolve to stay in gratitude, so my focus is positive, and so I am tuned into the beautiful parts of life again.

-I consciously choose to lean into joy.
-To thrive, not just survive my grief, and I hope that for you too.
+And lastly, I consciously choose to lean into joy.
+To thrive, not just survive the most challenging and heartbreaking life experiences, and I hope that for you too.

 Contact Adele to set up your free 30 minute exploration session 604-885-8236